A Complete Guide To Provincetown, Massachusetts (Updated 2026)

 Coffee & Breakfast In Provincetown

 Post Office Cafe & Cabaret - The Post Office Cafe & Cabaret serves everything coffee, breakfast, lunch, dinner, and drinks.
 The indoor/outdoor cafe serves the best New England breakfast in Provincetown.
-The Post Office Cafe is also a great place to go out in Provincetown as there is live music in the evenings.
+The Post Office Cafe is also a great place to go out as there is live music in the evenings.

 Joe Coffee and Cafe - Joe Coffee and Cafe is more of a traditional cafe.
 Serving up amazing coffee, smoothies, and grab and go food items, Joe's Coffee is a staple in PTown.